RTP Unia Racibórz: As an independent club

 In 2006-07 the club gained promotion into Ekstraliga, Poland's first league for women.
 In their first season in the Ekstraliga the took 3rd place, but only one year later the team won the championship and ended the dominance of KS AZS Wrocław, who had won the title the last eight times.
 Unia was able to defend the title in 2009–10.

-In the 2009-10 Champions League, the started in the round of 32 but lost to SV Neulengbach.
+In the 2009-10 Champions League, they started in the round of 32 but lost to SV Neulengbach.
 Later that season Unia won their first national cup after beating Pogoń Women Szczecin7-1 in the final.
 The following season, Unia again lost the round of 32 champions league legs, this time to Brøndby.
 In 2012–13, Unia lost to VfL Wolfsburg and was eliminated by Konak Belediyespor a year later, at the round of 32 stage yet again.

 After the 2012/13 season the main sponsor left and many players left for new clubs.
 Several of those were Polish national team players.
 Unia eventually withdrew from the Extraleague after the first half of the 2013/14 season because of financial problems.
 They stood at second place that time of being withdrawn.
 The club was disbanded and thus did not join lower-tier competitions.